 This is the process of getting a clear view of the urinary bladder’s internal condition with a fiberoptic device.

 This is a process for cleaning waste material present in the blood of people with thorough kidney failure or who have their kidneys excised through surgery.
-With the hospital process, it is common to transmit the blood of the patient through a machine that strips away the waste material.
+With the hospital process, it is common to transmit the patient’s blood through a machine that strips away the waste material.
 It recirculates the blood back into the body.

 This is the process of using sound vibrations to destroy kidney stones.
 The sediment from grinding kidney stones has a simple straightway out from the body.
 Therefore, nephrolithotripsy is an instructive treatment that will save the operation of a victim.